Skip to content

 Replace YOUR-PRODUCT-KEY with your actual key.
 The first command installs the key, the second activates Windows.

-We tested this on a Windows 10 PC where Settings activation failed.
-Command Prompt activation worked immediately.
+When Settings activation fails on Windows 10, Command Prompt activation often works.
 According to ShareUS’s error fix guide, Command Prompt activation bypasses some GUI-related activation issues.

 #Fix 5: Contact Microsoft Support